 So, how do the Agile methods manage change without controlling it?

-Communication - Agile Change Management starts with communication.
+· Communication: Agile change management starts with communication.
 At the end of each iteration of development, all of the players on the project engage in a workshop where they discuss all changes that have come up since they last met.
 Since Agile iterations are only a few weeks long, this discussion is happening regularly.
 The development team estimates each change, the Customer prioritizes the changes against the remaining work, and they collaborate to determine how to work the changes into the existing project plan.
 The important part of this workshop is that everyone who is involved with the project provides input and is fully aware of the status of every change.
 Communication and collaboration are hallmarks of Agility and this is what makes the Agile change management processes work so well!

-Change Plan - As mentioned above, the result of the workshop is that the changes become a part of the project plan.
-They are not treated as "extra" work that the technical team is expected to add to their already overflowing plate.
-The technical team's estimates are taken at face value, and the plan is altered to accommodate the changes.
+· Change plan: As mentioned above, the result of the workshop is that the changes become a part of the project plan.
+They are not treated as extra work that the technical team is expected to add to their already overflowing plate.
+The technical team's estimates are taken at face value and the plan is then altered to accommodate the changes.
 The value of this cannot be underestimated.
 All of the following parts of Agile change management are dependent on the fact that changes are treated no differently than what had been the original requirements!

-Change Activities - An Agile team will have defined "Done" for themselves.
+· Change activities: An Agile team will have defined "done" for themselves.
 That is, they will have agreed among themselves what it means for a chunk of development work to be complete.
-This will include not only coding, but also testing, and whatever else has to be done before the work is considered to be "done".
+This will include not only coding, but testing and whatever else has to be done before the work is considered to be "done".
 Because changes are integrated into the team's plan, these same standards are applied to changes just as they are to any other work.
 This avoids the all-too-common problem of changes causing problems because the process the team employs to make changes is less rigorous than their normal processes.